 Knowing how to promote a podcast can potentially grow your show and attract new listeners.
-Plus, there are dozens of ways of promoting a podcast, including social media, creating your own website, and doing guest spots on other shows.
+Plus, there are dozens of ways and examples for podcast promotion.
+Common methods include social media, creating your own podcast website, and inviting guests to your show or participating in other shows.

-In this article, we’ll look at what you need to consider before you start advertising your podcast.
+In this article, we’ll look at everything you need to consider before you start promoting your podcast.
 Then, we’ll discuss four ways to promote your podcast.
-Let’s get into it!
+Let’s get right into it!

 Where to Begin With Podcast Promotion

-Knowing how to market a podcast can be challenging.
-However, podcast promotion starts with your existing audience.
-These listeners have shown their interest early, and you shouldn’t underestimate their willingness to help you grow by sharing and interacting.
+That said, podcast promotion can get you from no audience and no listeners to grow and succeed with your show.
+If you already have some interest or downloads, these listeners have shown their interest early, and you shouldn’t underestimate their willingness to help you grow by sharing and interacting.

 The most important thing at this early stage is knowing who you want to reach and your overall goals.
 While you may say that you want extra listeners, what does this mean to you?
 Does it mean more interaction and exposure?
 Or maybe you’re looking to increase your revenue.

-Many promotional efforts, such as being a guest on another show, will bring a temporary spike in your listenership.
+Many marketing-related efforts, such as being a guest on another show, could bring a temporary spike in your listenership.
 But if you don’t do anything to retain that audience, your numbers will fall again.

 Therefore, producing quality content that’s informative and entertaining can engage your listeners more effectively and achieve better long-term growth.
 You’ll need time and patience since there’s no magic overnight path to success.
 However, there are a few ways to ensure you’re on the right track.